Coverage from the NFIP

 - Carpeting that is not already included in property coverage

 - Clothing washers and dryers

-The two most common reimbursement methods for flood claims are : Replacement Cost Value (RCV) and Actual
+The two most common reimbursement methods for flood claims are Replacement Cost Value (RCV) and Actual Cash Value (ACV).

-Cash Value (ACV).
-The RCV is the cost to replace damaged property.
-It is reimbursable to owners of
+The RCV is the cost to replace damaged property; it is reimbursable to owners of single-family primary residences

-single-family, primary residences insured to within 80% of the buildings replacement cost.
+insured to at least 80 percent of the building's replacement cost.

 All other buildings and personal property (i.e. contents) are valued at ACV.
 The ACV is the RCV at the time

 of loss minus physical depreciation.
 Personal property is always valued using the ACV.